lordgordon/py-scaffolding/README.md

 make run-shell-testing
 ```

-`make help` to the rescue in case of doubts.

 ### Run the production image

 To run the main entry point with the production image, first build the production image: